 Dinner at Cattleman’s Steakhouse at Indian Cliffs Ranch

 If you are looking for the best steaks in town combined with a true Wild West experience head to Cattleman’s Steakhouse at Indian Cliffs Ranch where you will be transported back to the 1800s.
 The steaks are world-famous and everyone is hand-cut and aged on-premise.

 Related Article>> Top Restaurants & Foods to Try in El Paso

-Not only can you get a great steak, but you can also visit the Western Town, the old working stables, a petting zoo, an aviary, a maze, and there’s even a playground for the kids.
+Not only can you enjoy a great steak, but you can also visit the Western Town, the old working stables, a petting zoo, an aviary, and a maze.
+There’s even a playground for the kids.